jaden-lai/Calorie-Counting-Application/README.md

 ## Why is this project of interest to you?

 I grew up playing many video games.
 Many role-playing games I enjoyed required players to solve mini-game-like puzzles to progress the storyline.
-I think it will be interesting to re-create a puzzle-like memory game as well.
+\ think it will be interesting to re-create a puzzle-like memory game as well.

+## User Stories

+- As a user, I want to be able to start the game